EXCLUSIVE-HK's Apple Daily to shut within days, says Jimmy Lai adviser | Law-Order

 Hong Kong pro-democracy newspaper Apple Daily will be forced to shut "in a matter of days" after authorities froze the company's assets under a national security law, an adviser to jailed owner Jimmy Lai told Reuters on Monday.
 The closure of Apple Daily would undermine the former British colony's reputation as an open and free society and send a warning to other companies that could be accused of colluding with a foreign country, media advocacy groups said.

-Those three are still under investigation but were released from police detention.
-Hong Kong officials have repeatedly said that media freedom and other rights will remain intact but national security is a red line.

 Security Secretary John Lee told a news conference on Thursday the police operation against the Apple Daily was aimed at those who use reporting as a "tool" to endanger national security and did not target the media industry as a whole.
-China's Foreign Commissioner's Office said in a statement on Thursday the national security law protected press freedom and warned "external forces" to "keep their hands off Hong Kong".
-The office said press freedom cannot be used as a "shield" for those who commit crimes.
+Hong Kong's Security Bureau said it would not comment given ongoing legal proceedings and any application related to the frozen property would be handled according to the law.

-The office of the city's chief executive did not immediately respond to a request for comment on Monday.
-Beijing's chief representative in the city, the Liaison Office, and the city's Security Bureau also did not immediately respond to requests for comment.
+China's Liaison Office in the city did not respond to requests for comment.
 'WE CAN'T BANK'

 In May, Reuters reported exclusively that Hong Kong's security chief had sent letters to tycoon Lai and branches of HSBC and Citibank threatening up to seven years' jail for any dealings with the billionaire's accounts in the city.
 A Hong Kong-based spokesperson for Citibank said at the time the bank did not comment on individual client accounts.
 HSBC declined to comment.